freight-chain/stake-version-1.0/README.md

 - Payout is always every other week (bi-weekly)
 - Payout occurs through contract push
-- Contract checks with Registry - Registry is based on Snapshot
 - You must vote 'present' every month to get your bi-weekly stake
 - You can unlock your stacked $EDI every 15 days, at the end of the cycle.